n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 **Matra** is the standard term for a dependent vowel sign.
 Syllables in Tibetan script can include sequences of multiple vowels and, therefore, multiple matras.
-Each matras is either a **above-base** or a **below-base** form.
+Each matra is either a **above-base** or a **below-base** form.

 Several compound matra codepoints are included in the Tibetan Unicode